boydx/geosalad/profiles/boyd/readme.md

 8. What courses will you be teaching in the Spring?
 Which of those would be a good course for NRES students to take?
-> I will be teaching GEO 409, T/TR 2-3:15, which counts toward a [GIS and Mapping Minor](https://uky-gis.github.io/).
+> I will be teaching GEO 409, T/TR 2-3:15, which is one of the required courses in our [GIS and Mapping Minor](https://uky-gis.github.io/).
 I help teach at New Maps Plus in the Department of Geography.
-This 100% online curiculum offers a Graduate Certificate in Mapping and a Masters of Science in Digital Mapping.
+This 100% online curriculum offers a Graduate Certificate in Mapping and a Masters of Science in Digital Mapping.
 So, if you're in school now and want to learn mapping, take the Minor.
 If you're graduating soon, consider the [New Maps Plus](https://newmapsplus.as.uky.edu/) opportunity!

 9. If I have more questions, can I contact you again?
 > Yep!
 You can reach a couple of ways [@boyd.shearer](https://geography.as.uky.edu/users/blshea1)